strimzi/proposals/058-kraft-upgrades-and-downgrades.md

    This step has to be done manually by the user by setting the version in `Kafka.spec.kafka.config`.
    The Cluster Operator will roll the Kafka brokers to set the new value but will still use the container images of the newer Kafka version.
    Strimzi validates the `inter.broker.protocol.version` and does not proceed with the next steps until a version compatible with the older Kafka version is used.
+   Kafka allows downgrading the `inter.broker.protocol.version`, but does not guarantee full functionality for all versions.
 2. Next, ZooKeeper nodes are rolled to use the new container image with the older Kafka version and possibly also the older ZooKeeper version (if the older Kafka version uses the older ZooKeeper version).
 3. Finally, the Kafka brokers are rolled one more time to use the container image with the older Kafka version.